Retinal Vein Occlusion (blocked vein)

 - Laser is sometimes used to improve the swelling, but more often it is used to prevent or treat the growth of abnormal blood vessels

 At your initial visit, we will test your vision and thoroughly examine your eye.
-This is include a high-definition OCT scan which examines your retina in microscopic detail to detect any welling or structural change.
-Colour photographs of the retina may be taken.
+This is include a high-definition OCT scan which examines your retina in microscopic detail to detect any swelling or structural change.
 Your circulation will be assessed in fine detail using the latest technology OCT Angiography (OCTA).
-If required, further test called a Fluoroscein Angiogram , which involves injecting a small amount of a special dye into a vein in your arm, may be performed.
+If required, a further test called a Fluoroscein Angiogram may be performed.

 Your ophthalmologist will then go over the test results with you, explaining what they mean and treatment plan will be put into place.